kevinswiber/siren/README.md

 ###`name`

 A string that identifies the action to be performed.
 Required.

+####Uniqueness Constraint

+Action names **MUST** be unique within the set of actions for an entity.
+The behaviour of clients when parsing a Siren document that violates this constraint is _undefined_.

 ###`class`